zaffsa/psi-field-memory-bound-architecture/readme.md

 - **The advantage is concentrated at short range.** Beyond ~512 tokens, my model and the baseline are statistically tied — the decisive wins are in short-range recall and in-context retrieval, not at long distances.
 I'm not claiming a long-range edge, because the data doesn't show one.
 - This is a **127M-parameter** study.
-Larger-scale confirmation is the next step
+Larger-scale confirmation is the next step (and the reason for the AMD credits request).

 ---